MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/evaluate-modernization-options.md

 - **Can you modernize the workload?** What if you have a workload with commercial off-the-shelf solutions (COTS), where you buy a product and run it on servers that can't be modernized, unless the vendor who sold you that product has already done that modernization?
 These indicators are easy to weed out.
 - **Is the business actively investing in maturing these workloads?** Are you investing in workloads that don't create a competitive advantage?
 Are your workloads built with the support of a consulting firm that's no longer making changes and is running through its life cycle?
 If your business isn't actively investing in it, should you put in more investment?
-- **Will these modernized workloads need to operate in hybrid or multi-cloud environment?** Do you want to manage, govern, and secure apps seamlessly across on-premises infrastructure with public, private, and hybrid cloud capabilities?
+- **Will these modernized workloads need to operate in hybrid or multi-cloud environment?** What percentage of your internal and external apps are currently on-premises?
+Do you want to manage, govern, and secure apps seamlessly across on-premises infrastructure with public, private, and hybrid cloud capabilities?
 - **Are your workloads hybrid and portable?
 Are your workers hybrid?** Based on your answers, do the following:
   - **Hybrid workers:** Migration only
   - **Hybrid or portable workloads:** Modernize application platforms